BlueDragon7327/Snippit/README.md

-# Snippit
+# Snippit ✂️

-### Welcome to the official Snippit frontend source code!
+### Welcome to the official Snippit frontend source code! 📜

-* idk what you're gonna do with it but here it is
+### You can fork this if you want for the UI, however the backend is protected by a private API key so you won't be able to view that.